 When a question arises as to whether the Testator wrote the entire Will himself, it becomes necessary to hire handwriting experts to compare samples of the Testator’s handwriting to the handwriting of the Will.
 If they do not match, then the Will is not valid.

 Likewise, when language contained in the Will is unclear, the various members of the family must solicit testimony from friends, family, and others who knew the Testator.
 Whichever party can produce the most credible testimony as to the Testator’s true intentions will prevail in the lawsuit.

 Whether having to hire handwriting experts or collect family and friends to provide testimony, lawsuits related to handwritten Wills are very tough.
-These difficulties are easily avoided by the execution of a proper Will drafted by an attorney.
+These difficulties are easily avoided by the execution of a proper Will drafted by an lawyer.
 The attorneys at Ford+Bergner LLP regularly draft such Wills at very reasonable rates, and they provide competent advice on the issues relating to a Will.